 Modern speed climbing really started with the X Games in the 90s.
 They intended to show off the dynamic and powerful moves of climbing and started pitching climbers up the same route head to head.
 It didn’t really take off but many pros found it a great way of making money on the side to fuel their outdoors adventurers.

 Russian and ex-soviet state climbers in particular found they could train for the competitions fairly cheaply and win comparatively large sums when taken home.
 It’s very popular in Indonesia and Russia though less so in the west.

 Is Speed Climbing Always The Same Route?

 Yes, the route used in Speed Climbing is always the same.
 Everyone can practice on the same holds in the exact same positions, knowing they’ll be competing on the same route.
 It’s been that way since the speed climbing route was originally set back in

 There used to be different routes but they got standardized only because there hasn’t been much of an official organization for speed climbing.
 There are calls to change the route every few years.
 Now with the Olympics, it would make sense to change it every four years straight after the games finish.

 Jacky Godoffe set the standardized route back in 2007 in Arco.
 He was being asked by competition organizers to set a more dynamic route.
 He threw it together in one afternoon using holds he found and it worked.
 The next competition used the same route and then everyone just followed suit.

 How To Train For Speed Climbing?

-Explosive movement and power beats standard climbing technique by miles.
-Heavy squats and weighted pull ups done fast are the key.
-On the wall you’ll find practicing dynos, or dynamic moves, will help with your balance and proprioception.
+Explosive movement and power beat standard climbing techniques by miles.
+Heavy squats and weighted pull-ups done fast are the keys.
+On the wall, you’ll find that practicing dynos (dynamic moves) will help with your balance and proprioception.